ndrewtl/airspace-jekyll/_posts/2018-03-06-tidyverse.md

 ```

 __First we learned about `map()` when there is one dataset, but there are other `purrr` functions,too.
 `walk2()` takes two arguments and returns nothing.
 In our case we just want to print the graphs, so we don't need anything returned.
-The first argument is our file paths, the second is our data and ggsave is our function.__
+The first argument is our file path, the second is our data and ggsave is our function.__

 ```r
 # *** walk2() function in purrr from the tidyverse ***